What to expect

 Access

 O Wairoa Marae is located on the grounds of Emilia Maud Nixon’s Garden of Memories.
-The grounds are public and are open 24/7.
-From the white gates/waharoa a wide flat driveway leads to the wharenui.
-The wheelchair access ramp/emergency exit is located on the right-hand side of the wharenui.
+The grounds are public and open at all times.
+From the white gates (waharoa), a wide flat driveway leads to the wharenui.

-Te Whare Taonga is not wheelchair friendly and is only accessible by stairs and a narrow doorway.
+Te Whare Taonga is only accessible by stairs and has a narrow doorway.

 Food and beverages